Pavel Oshchepkov: Pre-internment

 Upon graduation, Oshchepkov was employed as an electrical engineer in a power station, but before the end of 1932, was on the Moscow engineering staff of the Voiska Protivo-vozdushnoi aborony (PVO, Air Defense Forces) of the Red Army.
 Assigned to work on improving optical instruments for aircraft detection, his technical and leadership abilities were quickly recognized.

 Engineers at the PVO came up with the concept of radiolokatory (radio location) for extending the reconnaissance range, and Oshchepkov was assigned to prepare a paper for the Defense Commissar, asking that a special research unit be set up for a razvedyvlatl’naya elektromagnitnaya stantsiya (reconnaissance electromagnetic station).
 The proposal was accepted, and in June 1933, Oshchepkov was transferred to Leningrad to be in charge of a Special Construction Bureau (SCB), as well as being responsible for the related experino-tekknicheskii sektor (technical expertise component) of the PVO.

 Most of the work at other organization concerned radio location using continuous waves, with interference of transmitted and reflected signals to indicate a target.
 At the SCB, Oshchepkov worked with scientists at the Leningrad Physico-Technical Institute (LPTI) on a pulsed system, the first in the USSR.
 His work was closely followed by Abram Ioffe, Scientific Director of the LPTI and generally considered the leading physicist at that time in the nation.

 In April 1937, initial tests of Oshchepkov’s pulsed radio-location system resulted in detecting an aircraft at a range of about 17 km.
 The system, however, could not yet directly measure range (distance) to the target, a firm requirement for detection systems that would later be called radar.

 Although Oshchepkov had a good plan for completing his system, he was not allowed to carry this out.
 In June 1937, the Great Purge swept over the military high commands and the supporting scientific community.
 Hundreds of thousands of victims were falsely accused of various political crimes, with a large number executed.
 Oshchepkov was charged with “high crimes” and sentenced to 10 years at a Gulag penal labor camp.
 Ioffe pleaded without success for Oshchepkov to be restored.
 Over the years of Oshchepkov’s internment, Ioffe assisted in his survival by providing food packages and letters of encouragement.

 Post-internment

 Oshchepkov was released from the Gulag camp in 1946.
-Returning to academic studies, he eventually earned both the Kandidat Nauk (Candidate of Sciences, C.Sc. — approximately the same as the Ph.D.) degree and the Doktor nauk (Doctor of Science, Sc.D., habilitation in the West) degree.
+Returning to academic studies, he eventually earned both the Candidate of Sciences (C.Sc. — approximately the same as the Ph.D.) degree and the Doctor of Sciences (Sc.D., habilitation in the West) degree.
 He never returned to radar research, but found entirely new avenues for his creativity: material science and thermal physics.